ggrimboy/fully-fledged/README.md

 Welcome to Fully Fledged! a work-in-progress forge mod that adds pigeons into the game.
-(CURRENTLY DOES NOT HAVE ANY FEATURES, JUST THE MOST BASIC OF CODE)
+(CURRENTLY DOES NOT HAVE ANYTHING EXCEPT CORN ITEMS)

 feel free to comment on any features/potential balance issues; this is my first ever mod and i want it to be fun AND playable!!